axem-solutions/dem/docs/commands.md

 :warning: Experimental feature!

+**Description:**

 Run a container in the context of a Development Environment.
+(Experimental feature)

 This command works the same way as the `docker run`, but with some restrictions, and the first argument is the name of the Development Environment.